 Warth-Schröcken Ski Resort, Warth, Austria

-Warth-Schröcken is a Austria ski resort in the Vorarlberg region, based around the village of Warth.
+Warth-Schröcken is one of Europe's true mega-areas in the Vorarlberg region of Austria, based around the village of Warth.
 The resort offers 305 km of pistes across 88 lifts, rising from 1495 m to 2811 m for a 1316 m vertical drop.
 Terrain suits intermediate, advanced, expert riders, with a dedicated snow park plus groomed cross-country loops.

 Resort facilities